 There's a saying that if you really want to get to know a country, you should visit its local markets.
-In Thailand that's certainly true; you can soak up a whole lot of local flavour – and eat some too – just by walking around the local market (or ‘talad’ in Thai).
+In Thailand, that's certainly true; you can soak up a whole lot of local flavour – and eat some, too – just by walking around the local market (or talad in Thai).

-Thai fresh markets are cornucopias of colourful fruit and vegetables, prepared snacks & food, chunks of red or green curry, dried foods, unrecognizable merchandise, dodgy CDs, DVDs, and computer games and brightly hued T-shirts and jeans, hair accessories, handicrafts, not to mention secondhand shoes, name-brand copies… and all at bargain prices.Most Popular Markets
+Thai fresh markets are cornucopias of colourful fruit and vegetables, prepared snacks and food, chunks of red or green curry, dried foods, unrecognizable merchandise, dodgy CDs, DVDs and computer games, brightly hued T-shirts and jeans, hair accessories, handicrafts, and not to mention second-hand shoes, name-brand copies… all of which are offered at bargain prices.

 But then, like with most things in life, there is an exception.
 One of the most talked-about markets in Phuket is the weekend market called Talad Tai Rot on Chao Fa West Road near Central Festival Phuket.
-This is a typical Thai bazaar, featuring all sorts of items similar to those sold at the other two market types above.
+This is a typical Thai bazaar, featuring all sorts of items similar to those sold at the other 2 market types above.

 In most markets, there's very little order to things.
-You may find barbecued chicken next to a secondhand shoe stall.
+You may find barbecued chicken next to a second-hand shoe stall.
 Or, if you're lucky, you might find some sexy underwear for sale next to the seafood stand.
 Lobsters and lace – talk about exotic.